 - See also: Images of Walder Frey

-As a toddler Walder was present at the marriage of his sister.
-It is said he caused the marriage when he discovered his sister having intimate relations with a servant.
-Dunk thought that he was an extremely annoying child, and was sorely tempted to throw him down a well.
+As a toddler Walder was present at the wedding of his elder sister to Lord Ambrose Butterwell at Whitewalls.[N 1] It is said he caused the marriage when he discovered his sister having intimate relations with a servant.
+Ser Duncan the Tall thought that Walder was an extremely annoying child, and was sorely tempted to throw him down a well.

 A Game of Thrones

 At the crossroads inn, a Frey captain tells Catelyn Stark that Lord Walder is to remarry on his ninetieth name day.
 Catelyn's father, Lord Hoster Tully, politely declines to attend Walder's wedding to Joyeuse Erenford, however.
 After Catelyn abducts Tyrion Lannister, the Frey contingent at the crossroads report back to Walder.